2023 Virginia Governor's Awards on Volunteerism and Community Service

 How do I submit a nomination?

-Your nomination may be submitted online through the following Google Form link https://forms.gle/5BtSvTrivgo6vrnd6.
+Your nomination may be submitted online, with the link available on April 17th.
 If you have a firewall or another issue completing the form you can request a fillable PDF file by contacting us at VirginiaServiceInfo@dss.virginia.gov.

 You may upload the letters of reference as PDF or Microsoft Word versions.
 If you have difficulty with uploading these files, contact us and we will ensure you can include them so your nomination can be submitted.